-We propose here a type of measurable structure, called {\em modeling}, which extends the notion of graphing, and which we believe is a good candidate for limit objects of sequence of graphs in a nowhere dense class.
+We propose here a new type of measurable structure, called {\em modeling}, which extends the notion of graphing, and which we believe is a good candidate for limit objects of sequence of graphs in a nowhere dense class.
 The convergence of graphs with bounded tree depth is analysed in detail and this leads to a construction of a modeling limits for those sequences of graphs where all members of the sequence have uniformly bounded tree depth (see Theorem~\ref{thm:limtd}).
 Moreover, we characterize modelings which are limits of graphs with bounded tree-depth.

-There is more to this than meets the eye: We prove that if ${\mathcal C}$ is a monotone class of graphs such that every ${\rm FO}$-convergent sequence has a modeling limit then the class ${\mathcal C}$ is nowhere dense (see Theorem \ref{thm:modnd}).
-This shows the natural limitations to (full) modeling ${\rm FO}$-limits.

-To create a proper model for bounded height trees we have to introduce the model in a greater generality and it appeared that our approach relates and in most cases generalizes, by properly chosing fragment $X$ of ${\rm FO}$, all existing models of graph limits.
+There is more to this than meets the eye: We prove that if ${\mathcal C}$ is a monotone class of graphs such that every ${\rm FO}$-convergent sequence has a modeling limit then the class ${\mathcal C}$ is nowhere dense (see Theorem \ref{thm:modnd0}).
+This shows the natural limitations to modeling ${\rm FO}$-limits.
+To create a proper model for bounded height trees we have to introduce the model in a greater generality and it appeared that our approach relates and in most cases generalizes, by properly choosing a fragment $X$ of ${\rm FO}$, all existing models of graph limits.
 For instance, for the fragment $X$ of all existential first-order formulas, $X$-convergence means that the probability that a structure has a particular extension property converges.
 Our approach is encouraged by the deep connections to the {\em four notions} of convergence which have been proposed to study graph limits in different contexts.

 The ultimate goal of the study of structural limits is to provide (as effectively as possible) limit objects themselves: we would like to find an object which will induce the limit distribution and encode the convergence.
-This was done in a few isolated cases only: For dense graphs Lov\' asz and Szegedy isolated the notion of {\em graphon}: In this representation the limit \cite{Lov'asz2006,Borgs20081801} is a symmetric Lebesgue measurable function $W : [0, 1]^2 \rightarrow [0, 1]$ called {\em graphon}.